athonet-open/pix/README.md

 ### The pipeline executor

 Pix generates the multistage docker build definition and execute it via `docker buildx build`.
-The execution semantics (parallelism, cache, etc) are the same as a standard docker build.
+The execution semantic (parallelism, cache, etc) is the same as a standard docker build.

 ## Installation